alan-turing-institute/rse-course/course_prerequisites/index.md

 </details><p></p>

-**If you encounter any problem during insallation** and you manage to solve them (feel free to ask us for help), please remember to add an issue to the [course repo](https://github.com/alan-turing-institute/rsd-engineeringcourse), explaining the problem and solution.
+**If you encounter any problem during insallation** and you manage to solve them (feel free to ask us for help), it would be greatly helpful if you'd add an issue to the [course repo](https://github.com/alan-turing-institute/rsd-engineeringcourse), explaining the problem and solution (Note: you'll require a GitHub account for this).
 By doing this you will be helping to improve the instructions for future users! 🎉

 ## What we're installing